syntatis/howdy/README.md

 # 👋 Howdy

-> [!CAUTION]
+> [!NOTE]
-> This project is still under active development.
-It's not quite ready for production use *yet*.
+> This project is now in beta and open for testing.
+Please give it a try and let us know if you encounter any problems or have suggestions for improvement.

 **Howdy** is a starter kit for creating WordPress plugins.
 It provides a boilerplate structure with pre-configured tools to help you start developing plugins using modern PHP practices like [PSR-4 Autoloading](https://www.php-fig.org/psr/psr-4/) with [Composer](https://getcomposer.org), [PHP Code Sniffer (PHPCS)](https://github.com/PHPCSStandards/PHP_CodeSniffer), namespaces, and Dependency Injection (DI) Containers—without the hassle of setting everything up from scratch.